exercism/python/exercises/practice/wordy/.approaches/introduction.md

 def answer(question):
     question = question.removeprefix("What is").removesuffix("?").strip()
-    if not question: raise ValueError("syntax error")
+    if not question:
+        raise ValueError("syntax error")

     if question.startswith("-") and question[1:].isdigit():
         return -int(question[1:])
-    elif question.isdigit():
+    if question.isdigit():
         return int(question)

     found_op = False